spekulatius/PHPScraper/websites/README.md

 $web->setConfig(['disable_ssl' => true]);
 ```

 You can call `setConfig` multiple times.
 It stores the config and merges it with previous settings.
-This should be kept in mind in the unlikely use-case when unsetting values.
+This should be kept in mind in the unlikely use case when unsetting values.

 Found a bug and fixed it?
 Awesome!